mouldit/mouldit/README.md

   }
 ```

 In the example above <i>Account</i> en <i>Person</i> are concepts.
-Since the CLI infers all possible crudactions from the concepts in your schema, you don't have to select the concept when configuring an action.
+Since the CLI infers all possible crudactions for the concepts in your schema, you don't have to select the concept when configuring an action.
 </p>
 <h4>Filter</h4>
 <p>